SPGryphons/GryphonCTF2017-Lite-Challenges/challenges/misc/Amazing ketchup recipe/README.md

 Brief information on how to set up this challenge

 ## Question Text
-Psst, wanna here this amazing ketchup recipe i got here?
+Psst, wanna hear this amazing ketchup recipe i got here?

 ## How to Play
 1. Download the file and have fun